Vaios Laschos

 Postdoctoral Researcher

-Large deviations for Gibbs configurations, multi-agent risk sensitive stochastic control.
+Researched large deviations for Gibbs configurations and multi-agent risk-sensitive stochastic control.

 MPI Leipzig